duttaANI/Udacity_CVND/Image_Captioning/README.md

 ## APPROACH

-1. We will use pretrained CNN as an encoder which will extract feature vectors
+1. We will use pretrained CNN as an encoder which will extract feature vectors.

-2. Feature vectors will then be passes to an LSTM layer which will act as a decoder to output image captions
+2. Feature vectors will then be passed on to an LSTM layer which will act as a decoder to output image captions.

 ## ARCHITECHTURE